-Validation Protocol Table 1: Mandatory Requirements for CDM Project Activities Requirement Reference Conclusion The requirements the project must meet. v c This is either acceptable based on evidence provided (OK) or a corrective action request (CAR) if a requirement is not met.
+Validation Protocol Table 1: Mandatory Requirements for CDM Project Activities Requirement Reference Conclusion The requirements the project must meet.
+Gives reference to the legislation or agreement where the requirement is found.
+This is either acceptable based on evidence provided (OK) or a corrective action request (CAR) if a requirement is not met.